jfpoilpret/fast-arduino-lib/dox/tutorial.md

 | `watchdog.h`       | `WATCHDOG_CLOCK`  | 1        | Called when Watchdog timeout occurs, and clock must be updated.    |
 | `watchdog.h`       | `WATCHDOG`        | 2,3,4    | Called when WatchdogSignal timeout occurs.                         |

-For further details on ISR registration in FastArduino, you can check `interrutps.h` API (TODO LINK) for the general approach, and each individual API documentation for specific interrupts.
+For further details on ISR registration in FastArduino, you can check [`interrutps.h` API](interrupts_8h.html) for the general approach, and each individual API documentation for specific interrupts.

 ### Pin Interrupts